Pickslanting Concepts

 Slant Versus Motion

-Indeed it does.
-In fact, that is the whole point.
+Paradoxically, the purpose of pickslanting is make the pick… perpendicular!
+Just not perpendicular to the body, but instead perpendicular to its direction of motion.
 Remember, these players aren’t actually picking parallel with the strings — they’re picking on a diagonal.
 Here’s a short loop of Frank’s DSX motion:

 Frank’s primary alternate picking motion is DSX, featuring a characteristic single-escape trajectory.
 In this example, the downstroke begins trapped between the A and D strings, and finishes in the air above the G string, in the escape zone.
 The upstroke is the reverse, traveling from the escape zone above the G string to the trapped zone between the D and A strings to start the motion over again.